-It was a bitterly cold winter’s night and the relentless drizzle had turned into large white snowflakes that carpeted the ground with more than an inch of mushy snow.
+It was a bitterly cold winter’s night and the relentless drizzle had turned into large white snowflakes that carpeted the ground with more mushy snow.
 Though I repeatedly verbalized my skepticism, my parents had planned an evening so that three younger siblings could visit Father Christmas at famed Marks and Spencer’s in Eastbourne, UK.

 “I heard the bells on Christmas day,

 Of peace on earth, good will to men.